How to Build Customer Rapport: 15 Proven Techniques for Every Channel

 It’s hard to tell when a customer is satisfied with the conversation, frustrated, or confused.
 Ask questions throughout the conversation to check in with them.
 Simple questions like “Do you have any questions?” or “Is that what you were looking for?” can help you assess how the customer is feeling.

-You can also use conversational AI platforms to help track customer sentiment through written cues and even prioritize conversations based on it.
+You can also use Agentic AI platforms to help track customer sentiment through written cues and even prioritize conversations based on it.

 5. Use your manners.